Professional Requirements

 Patient consent must be obtained by:

-The Board of Speech Language Pathology and Audiology requires their licensees to inform the client in writing, in an initial in-person meeting, about:
+The Board of Speech Language Pathology and Audiology requires their licensees to obtain informed consent of the client and inform the client in writing about:

 • The limitations of using technology in the provision of telepractice;